Spanish Armada: Background

-The Prince of Parma was initially consulted by Philip II in 1583.
-Alexander stressed that three conditions would need to be met so as to achieve success; absolute secrecy, secure the possession and defense of the Dutch provinces, and keep the French from interfering either with a peace agreement or by sowing division between the Catholic League and the Huguenots.
-Secrecy couldn't be maintained which made the enterprise vastly more complicated.
-Philip ultimately combined Parma's plan with that of Santa Cruz, initially entertaining a triple attack, starting with a diversionary raid on Scotland, while the main Armada would capture either the Isle of Wight or Southampton to establish a safe anchorage in The Solent.
-Farnese would then follow with a large army from the Low Countries crossing the English Channel.
+The Duke of Parma was initially consulted by Philip II in 1583.
+Parma stressed that three conditions would need to be met to achieve success; absolute secrecy, secure possession and defense of the Dutch provinces, and keep the French from interfering either with a peace agreement or by sowing division between the Catholic League and the Huguenots.
+Secrecy could not be maintained which made the enterprise vastly more complicated.
+Philip ultimately combined Parma's plan with that of Santa Cruz, initially entertaining a triple attack, starting with a diversionary raid on Scotland, while the main armada would capture either the Isle of Wight or Southampton to establish a safe anchorage in The Solent.
+Parma would then follow with a large army from the Low Countries crossing the English Channel.

-The appointed commander of the naval forces of the Armada was the highly experienced Marquis of Santa Cruz while Alexander Farnese would be in command of the invasion forces.
+The appointed commander of the naval forces of the armada was the highly experienced Marquis of Santa Cruz while Parma would be in command of the invasion forces.
 Unfortunately, Santa Cruz died in February 1588 and the Duke of Medina Sidonia, a high-born courtier, took his place.
 While a competent soldier and distinguished administrator, Medina Sidonia had no naval experience.
-He wrote to Philip expressing grave doubts about the planned campaign, but his message was prevented from reaching the King by courtiers on the grounds that God would ensure the Armada's success.
+He wrote to Philip expressing grave doubts about the planned campaign, but his message was prevented from reaching the King by courtiers on the grounds that God would ensure the armada's success.